 In Canada, 2,200 wells have been drilled in Lake Erie, of which 550 are producing.
 Canada began modern commercial production of natural gas in Lake Erie in the 1960s.
 This came after decades of exploration activity that began as early as 1913.
 Offshore gas wells are permitted in the Canadian Great Lakes, but offshore oil wells are prohibited.
 If a gas well shows evidence of oil, it must be closed and plugged, according to Canadian regulations.
 Directional oil and gas drilling is allowed under the Canadian Great Lakes, and has been extensively done in Lake Erie.
-In Lake Erie, annual natural gas extraction rose to 15.2 billion cubic feet (bcf) in 1985 and has since declined to about 10 bcf in 2000.13
+In Lake Erie, annual natural gas extraction rose to 15.2 billion cubic feet (bcf) in 1985 and has since declined to about 10 bcf in 2000.16 Oil production through directional drilling into Lake Erie has developed in Ontario.
+There are 100 wells to date at an average depth of 2,800ft and 2.2 miles horizontal offset (i.e., drill location to target reservoir).17

 Table 1 provides statistics on U.S. oil and natural gas production in the Great Lakes, all of it in Michigan state waters.
-Oil and gas production under the Great Lakes in Michigan has been variable over the past few years (Table 1).
-The average annual production of natural gas under the Great Lakes in Michigan from 1998 to 2004 has been approximately 1.5 bcf, which would represent 0.2% of Michigan consumption of natural gas in 2004 and approximately 0.7% of the state's marketed production.14
+Oil and gas production under the Great Lakes in Michigan has been variable over the past few years.
+The average annual production of natural gas under the Great Lakes in Michigan from 2000 to 2008 has been approximately 1.3 billion cubic feet (bcf), whereas oil production ceased in 2005.18 This annual average represents approximately 0.005% of national production of natural gas.